justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 	- Controllable Up/Down counters are common
 		- Exe:  74191
 - Saturation can be added (so opposite of standard mentioned earlier)
-	- The counter locks in its final directional state
+	- The counter locks in its final directional state - holds its final directional value

 State the name of a counter this way: